AbdelrahmanElsheikh965/Java-Practising/README.md

 A repo for tackling problems by trying various techniques, and different ways of thinking on how to solve problems using Java programming language.

+A very interesting, enjoyable and learnable repo 😎💓

 ## How to run java using cmd

 before java -version 11